 Being a Good Parent Doesn’t Mean Kids Come First

 Our culture seems to get this mixed up.
-We’re told we need to sacrifice for our kids, which we do–to a point.
+It tells us we need to sacrifice for our kids, which we do–to a point.
 For a season we need to sacrifice sleeping at night for them.
 Or we need to put our career goals on hold for a while.
 Or we need to sacrifice the amount of time we used to have with our spouses.
 But sacrificing our marriage for the sake of our kids ends up hurting everyone.

 I like how Fatherly explained it: